 It is limited to users in Canada and the U.S. only, at this time.

 Some Fine Print

 Occasionally, certain offers will have more fine print, such as claim limits or offers only being available from certain retailers.
 Personally, I have not run into this, but be sure to check and make sure your purchases are eligible.

 You Won’t Get Rich Quick

-Otherwise, the only other “downside” I can think of is that you won’t make a ton of money using Checkout 51.
+Otherwise, the only other “downside” I can think of is that although you are earning real cash back and saving money on groceries, you won’t make a ton of extra cash if you use Checkout 51.
 But the same can be said for pretty much every other coupon and cashback websites and apps out there.
 Every little bit helps though, right?

 You Should Check Out Checkout 51 For Yourself

-There really isn’t any risk with trying out Checkout 51 for yourself.
-Especially when you can get a free $5 bonus.
+There really isn’t any risk with creating a Checkout 51 account for yourself.

 Maybe you’ll love it, maybe you won’t.
-But chances are there are at least a few offers available on products you already buy, so why not get a little cash back for them?
+But chances are there are at least a few offers available on products you already buy, so why not earn cash back for them?